- Generic names: Paroxetine hydrochloride; Paroxetine mesylate

 The starting dose of paroxetine has an elimination half-life of approximately 24 h.
 However, the half-life becomes longer at higher doses due to paroxetine's inhibition of its own clearance.

-- Paroxetine is the most potent inhibitor of the reuptake of serotonin
+- Paroxetine is the most potent inhibitor of the reuptake of serotonin among the available SSRIs.

-inhibitor, can act as a serotonin and norepinephrine uptake inhibitor in vivo 6.
+- Paroxetine, currently classified as a SSRI, can act as a serotonin and norepinephrine uptake inhibitor in vivo 6.